speakeasy-api/openapi-directory/SDKs/clever.com/1.2.0/go/README.md

 <!-- Start SDK Available Operations -->
 ## SDK Available Operations

-### SDK SDK
+### Contacts

-* `GetAdminsForDistrict` - Returns the admins for a district
 * `GetContact` - Returns a specific student contact
 * `GetContacts` - Returns a list of student contacts
-* `GetContactsForStudent` - Returns the contacts for a student
+* `GetDistrictForStudentContact` - Returns the district for a student contact
-* `GetDistrict` - Returns a specific district
+* `GetStudentForContact` - Returns the student for a student contact

+### District Admins

 * `GetDistrictAdmin` - Returns a specific district admin
 * `GetDistrictAdmins` - Returns a list of district admins

-* `GetDistrictForSchool` - Returns the district for a school
-* `GetDistrictForSection` - Returns the district for a section
-* `GetDistrictForStudent` - Returns the district for a student
+### Districts

-* `GetDistrictForStudentContact` - Returns the district for a student contact
+* `GetAdminsForDistrict` - Returns the admins for a district
-* `GetDistrictForTeacher` - Returns the district for a teacher
+* `GetDistrict` - Returns a specific district
 * `GetDistrictStatus` - Returns the status of the district
 * `GetDistricts` - Returns a list of districts
+* `GetSchoolsForDistrict` - Returns the schools for a district
+* `GetSectionsForDistrict` - Returns the sections for a district
-* `GetGradeLevelsForTeacher` - Returns the grade levels for sections a teacher teaches
+* `GetStudentsForDistrict` - Returns the students for a district
-* `GetSchool` - Returns a specific school
+* `GetTeachersForDistrict` - Returns the teachers for a district

+### School Admins

 * `GetSchoolAdmin` - Returns a specific school admin
 * `GetSchoolAdmins` - Returns a list of school admins
+* `GetSchoolsForSchoolAdmin` - Returns the schools for a school admin

+### Schools

+* `GetDistrictForSchool` - Returns the district for a school
+* `GetSchool` - Returns a specific school
+* `GetSchools` - Returns a list of schools
+* `GetSectionsForSchool` - Returns the sections for a school
+* `GetStudentsForSchool` - Returns the students for a school
+* `GetTeachersForSchool` - Returns the teachers for a school

+### Sections

+* `GetDistrictForSection` - Returns the district for a section
 * `GetSchoolForSection` - Returns the school for a section
-* `GetSchoolForStudent` - Returns the primary school for a student
-* `GetSchoolForTeacher` - Retrieves school info for a teacher.
-* `GetSchools` - Returns a list of schools
-* `GetSchoolsForDistrict` - Returns the schools for a district
-* `GetSchoolsForSchoolAdmin` - Returns the schools for a school admin
 * `GetSection` - Returns a specific section
 * `GetSections` - Returns a list of sections
+* `GetStudentsForSection` - Returns the students for a section
+* `GetTeacherForSection` - Returns the primary teacher for a section
+* `GetTeachersForSection` - Returns the teachers for a section

+### Students

+* `GetContactsForStudent` - Returns the contacts for a student
-* `GetSectionsForDistrict` - Returns the sections for a district
+* `GetDistrictForStudent` - Returns the district for a student
-* `GetSectionsForSchool` - Returns the sections for a school
+* `GetSchoolForStudent` - Returns the primary school for a student
 * `GetSectionsForStudent` - Returns the sections for a student
-* `GetSectionsForTeacher` - Returns the sections for a teacher
 * `GetStudent` - Returns a specific student
-* `GetStudentForContact` - Returns the student for a student contact
 * `GetStudents` - Returns a list of students
+* `GetTeachersForStudent` - Returns the teachers for a student

+### Teachers

-* `GetStudentsForDistrict` - Returns the students for a district
+* `GetDistrictForTeacher` - Returns the district for a teacher
-* `GetStudentsForSchool` - Returns the students for a school
+* `GetGradeLevelsForTeacher` - Returns the grade levels for sections a teacher teaches
+* `GetSchoolForTeacher` - Retrieves school info for a teacher.
-* `GetStudentsForSection` - Returns the students for a section
+* `GetSectionsForTeacher` - Returns the sections for a teacher
 * `GetStudentsForTeacher` - Returns the students for a teacher
 * `GetTeacher` - Returns a specific teacher
-* `GetTeacherForSection` - Returns the primary teacher for a section
 * `GetTeachers` - Returns a list of teachers
-* `GetTeachersForDistrict` - Returns the teachers for a district
-* `GetTeachersForSchool` - Returns the teachers for a school
-* `GetTeachersForSection` - Returns the teachers for a section
-* `GetTeachersForStudent` - Returns the teachers for a student

 <!-- End SDK Available Operations -->